Richard Harris: 1980–1988: Continued success

-1989-2002: Stardom and final roles
+1989–2002: Stardom and final roles

-In June 1989, director Jim Sheridan cast Harris in the lead role in The Field, written by the esteemed Irish playwright John B. Keane.
-The lead role of "Bull" McCabe was to be played by former Abbey Theatre actor Ray McAnally.
+In June 1989 the director Jim Sheridan cast Harris in the lead role in The Field, written by the esteemed Irish playwright John B. Keane.
+The lead role of "Bull" McCabe was to be played by the former Abbey Theatre actor Ray McAnally.
 When McAnally died suddenly on 15 June 1989, Harris was offered the McCabe role.
 The Field was released in 1990 and earned Harris his second Academy Award nomination for Best Actor.
 He lost to Jeremy Irons for Reversal of Fortune.
 In 1992, Harris had a supporting role in the film Patriot Games.
-He had good roles in Unforgiven (1992), Wrestling Ernest Hemingway (1993) and Silent Tongue (1994).
+He also had roles in Unforgiven (1992), Wrestling Ernest Hemingway (1993) and Silent Tongue (1994).
 He played the title role in Abraham (1994) and had the lead in Cry, the Beloved Country (1995).

 A lifelong supporter of Jesuit education principles, Harris established a friendship with University of Scranton President Rev. J. A. Panuska and raised funds for a scholarship for Irish students established in honour of his brother and manager, Dermot, who had died the previous year of a heart attack.
 He chaired acting workshops and cast the university's production of Julius Caesar in November 1987.

 Harris appeared in two films which won the Academy Award for Best Picture: firstly as the gunfighter "English Bob" in the revisionist Western Unforgiven (1992); secondly as the Roman Emperor Marcus Aurelius in Ridley Scott's Gladiator (2000).
 He also played a lead role alongside James Earl Jones in the Darrell Roodt film adaptation of Cry, the Beloved Country (1995).
 In 1999, Harris starred in the film To Walk with Lions.
-After Gladiator, Harris played the supporting role of Albus Dumbledore in the first two of the Harry Potter films, Harry Potter and the Philosopher’s Stone (2001) and Harry Potter and the Chamber of Secrets (2002), the latter of which was his final film role.
+After Gladiator, Harris played the supporting role of Albus Dumbledore in the first two of the Harry Potter films, Harry Potter and the Philosopher's Stone (2001) and Harry Potter and the Chamber of Secrets (2002), the latter of which was his final film role.
 Harris portrayed Abbé Faria in Kevin Reynolds' film adaptation of The Count of Monte Cristo (2002).
 The film Kaena: The Prophecy (2003) was dedicated to him posthumously as he had voiced the character Opaz before his death.

-Harris hesitated to take the role of Dumbledore in Harry Potter and the Philosopher's Stone (2001) at first due to his declining health, but ultimately accepted because his 11-year-old granddaughter threatened never to speak to him again if he did not take it.
+Harris hesitated to take the role of Dumbledore in Harry Potter and the Philosopher's Stone (2001) owing to the multi-film commitment and his declining health, but he ultimately accepted because, according to his account of the story, his 11-year-old granddaughter threatened never to speak to him again if he did not take it.
 In an interview with the Toronto Star in 2001, Harris expressed his concern that his association with the Harry Potter films would outshine the rest of his career.
 He explained, "Because, you see, I don't just want to be remembered for being in those bloody films, and I'm afraid that's what's going to happen to me."